mrashutoshnigam/ai-ml-course/DeepLearning/Assignment01/readme.md

 ## Performance Notes

 - **PC**: with above configuration described above it took 1.5 hours-2 hours to complete training.
-- **Google Colab**: I used Google Colab and it was faster, but I was getting blank images while reconstructing images from Contractive Auto Encoders where blank.
+- **Google Colab**: We used Google Colab and it was faster, but we were getting blank images while reconstructing images from Contractive Auto Encoders where blank.
-- **Azure AI Studio**: I used Azure AI Studio and it was slower, because they were not providing GPU with student or Visual Studio Subscription.
+- **Azure AI Studio**: We used Azure AI Studio and it was slower, because they were not providing GPU with student or Visual Studio Subscription.
 - **kaggle** kaggle has same issue.
 They are also not providing GPUs by default. found my PC faster better in this case.